By Sorsa Editorial

 The fastest path from zero to a working article fetch:

-- Pull an API key from your dashboard and follow the quickstart guide.
+2. Pull an API key from the dashboard and run the curl call above.

 FAQ

-Are X Articles available via the official X API?
+Are X Articles available through the official X API?

 Not directly.
-The official X API does not expose an article-specific endpoint, and the tweet that announces an Article only contains a t.co link in its text field.
-The note_tweet field handles 25,000-character extended posts, which are a different feature and do not carry article formatting or cover images.
-To retrieve article bodies programmatically, you either run browser automation against the rendered article page or use a third-party API that resolves the article object directly.
+The official X API has no article-specific endpoint, and the tweet that announces an Article contains only a t.co link in its text field, with no body, cover image, or publication date.
+The note_tweet field covers 25,000-character long posts, a different feature.
+To retrieve article bodies, you either run browser automation against the rendered page or use a third-party REST API that resolves the article object.

-What's the difference between X Articles and Twitter long-form posts?
+What is the difference between X Articles and long posts?

-Long-form posts (also called extended posts) are tweets up to 25,000 characters available to Premium subscribers.
-They appear inline in the timeline with a "Show more" button, have no separate publication date, no cover image, and no formatting.
-X Articles are a distinct format that supports up to ~100,000 characters, headings, bold and italic text, embedded media, a cover image, and a separate Articles tab on the author's profile.
-They are closer to a Substack post than to a tweet.
+Long posts (extended posts) are tweets up to 25,000 characters for Premium subscribers; they appear inline with a "Show more" button, with no separate publication date, no cover image, and no formatting.
+X Articles are a distinct format of up to roughly 100,000 characters with headings, bold and italic text, lists, embedded media, a cover image, and a dedicated Articles tab on the profile.
+Articles are closer to a Substack post than to a tweet.

-Yes, as long as the Article is still public on X. Articles have a permanent URL once published, so any historical Article is retrievable by its announcement tweet URL.
-If the author later deletes the Article, the tweet endpoint will return a not-found error.
+Yes, as long as the Article is still public on X. Articles have a permanent URL once published, so any historical Article is retrievable by its announcement tweet URL or ID.
+If the author later deletes the Article, the lookup returns a not-found error.
+For older tweet archives beyond Articles, a dedicated historical retrieval workflow paginates back to an account's first post.